hanami/guides/content/v2.3/introduction/building-a-web-app.md

 <% end %>
 ```

+### Handling form submissions

-The form submission appears to be proceeding, and now we need to handle what happens afterwards.
+Now that we have a form for creating books, we need to handle what happens when the form is submitted.

-Our plan here is to use flash messages for displaying the the notices about successful or failed book creation.
+We'll use flash messages to display notices about successful or failed book creation.
 To support these, we first need to enable cookie sessions for our app.
 To do this, add this to `config/app.rb`:

 ```ruby
 # config/app.rb